 - DO NOT yet connect a microphone. - Apply power (remember J1 jumper plugged). - The screen should light up and show the main menu.
-See section: Using the DB4020. - Turn the volume to maximum; you should hear a light background noise.
+See "DB4020 User manual". - Turn the volume to maximum; you should hear a light background noise.

 If everything is okay, you may continue.